 Wine Tasting Fun

-Cemovsko Field is the largest vineyard you will find situated on just one field in Europe, and is 2310 hectares – that’s a lot of wine to be produced!
-You can visit and take a tour of the estate, learning how wine is made, while also trying a few varieties out for yourself, such as the award-winning Sauvignon and several types of Vranac.
+Cemovsko Field is the largest vineyard you will find situated on just one field in Europe and is 2310 hectares – that’s a lot of wine to be produced!
+You can visit and take a tour of the estate, learning how wine is made while also trying a few varieties out for yourself, such as the award-winning Sauvignon and several types of Vranac.

 The Ideal Sunset Location In Lovcen National Park

 Head up to the heights of Mount Lovcen for the best sunset in Montenegro.
 Take a seat and have a glass of wine and enjoy the beauty of the park.
 Located in the rugged Dinara Alps, Lovcen National Park is home to the Njegos Mausoleum, which lies on a steep rocky crag and offers dramatic views.
 This is the final resting place of Petar II Petrović-Njegoš, a former Montenegro ruler, the building decorated with a striking gold ceiling.

 Mala Rijeka Viaduct